-Key grant-funded programs include Math in the Middle (now completed); Primarily Math, an initiative for K-3 teachers; Nebraska Algebra, an initiative for Algebra I teachers (now completed); and New Teacher Network, an initiative for new secondary teachers of mathematics.
+Key grant-funded programs include Math in the Middle; Primarily Math, an initiative for K-3 teachers; Nebraska Algebra, an initiative for Algebra I teachers; and New Teacher Network, an initiative for new secondary teachers of mathematics.
 In addition, NebraskaMATH promotes the Nebraska Math and Science Summer Institutes, which uses local funds to continue offering professional development opportunities for teachers beyond the level that is possible using grant funds.

-Principal Investigators for the NebraskaMATH grant are UNL's Jim Lewis, Ruth Heaton, Tom McGowan, Carolyn Edwards, Walt Stroup and Ira Papick, Department of Mathematics (retired), as well as Jadi Miller of Lincoln Public Schools (former PI from LPS was Barb Jacobson, now retired).
+Principal Investigators for the NebraskaMATH grant were UNL's Jim Lewis, Ruth Heaton, Tom McGowan, Carolyn Edwards, Walt Stroup and Ira Papick, as well as Jadi Miller of Lincoln Public Schools (former PI from LPS was Barb Jacobson, now retired).

 Primarily Math: Success Stories